 An Experienced Denver Divorce Attorney Makes The Process Easier

-I’m Jennifer Lewis and I understand firsthand how stressful a divorce can be.
-It’s my job to make sure that someone is by your side every step of the way, helping you make the right decisions for yourself and your family.
-As an experienced divorce and child custody lawyer serving Denver County, Colorado, I’m here to ensure that your divorce process goes as smoothly as possible.
+At Lewis & Matthews P.C., we understand firsthand how stressful a divorce can be.
+It’s our job to make sure that someone is by your side every step of the way, helping you make the right decisions for yourself and your family.
+As a firm of experienced Denver divorce lawyers, we are here to ensure that your divorce process goes as smoothly as possible.

 Knowing what to expect during the divorce and mediation process reduces stress.
-As a seasoned divorce attorney in Denver, I offer an additional consultation to go over every aspect of what will happen, so you can be fully prepared.
+As seasoned Denver divorce lawyers, we offer an additional consultation to go over every aspect of what will happen, so you can be fully prepared.
 The dissolution of a marriage is an emotionally, mentally, and financially stressful event for everyone involved.

 In the state of Colorado, one thing you can expect is that the divorce process will last at least 3 months.
 During the Colorado Divorce Process, there is at least a 91-day waiting period between the time the paperwork is filed and when the divorce becomes official.
 Knowing what to expect during the Colorado Divorce Process can help reduce some of the discomforts.
 There are several main steps to the divorce process, including:

 In a divorce, it is crucial to hire an experienced Denver divorce attorney so that you have someone who is advocating on your behalf during this difficult time.
-I have many years of professional legal experience in Colorado and can help you through all the ins and outs of the complex divorce process.
-On a personal level, I have also experienced a divorce myself, so I know firsthand how emotionally draining and frustrating it can be.
+We have many years of professional legal experience in Colorado and can help you through all the ins and outs of the complex divorce process.
+On a personal level, some in our team have experienced divorce firsthand, so we know how emotionally draining and frustrating it can be.

 Over the years representing individuals in divorce proceedings, we have come to understand how men and women sometimes have different needs in certain cases.
 This does not mean we are biased towards one side or the other.

-We just recognize how we can tailor our approach in order to meet their needs better.
-As divorce attorneys, our aim is always to defend the rights of our clients – whether that means protecting their home, their assets, the custody of their children, or their dignity.
+Our Denver divorce lawyers recognize how we can tailor our approach in order to meet their needs better.
+As Denver divorce lawyers for men and women, our aim is always to defend the rights of our clients – whether that means protecting their home, their assets, the custody of their children, or their dignity.

 There is no need to worry if you are a man in family court.
-From sustaining your relationship with your children to safeguarding the assets you have worked hard for, a seasoned divorce lawyer will protect your rights while reaching an amicable resolution.
+From sustaining your relationship with your children to safeguarding the assets you have worked hard for, an experienced Denver divorce lawyer will protect your rights while reaching an amicable resolution.

 Women are just as likely to be breadwinners as men, especially as dual-income households become more and more common.
 There should not be any reason for women to feel disadvantaged in divorce proceedings.
-We will help you understand your rights as we defend them.
+Our divorce attorneys in Denver, CO will help you understand your rights as we defend them.

 A collaborative divorce mediation offers several compelling advantages over the traditional litigated divorce.
-Aside from saving time and resources, it also offers more amiable and sensible resolutions while protecting your privacy.
-It reduces the stress in divorce, especially if you have children.
+Aside from saving time and resources, it also offers more amiable and sensible resolutions, while still maintaining and protecting your privacy.
+Mediation reduces the stress in divorce, especially if children and their custody are involved.

 Initial Filing for Divorce in Colorado

 Your divorce proceedings begin with the filing of an official petition for marriage dissolution.
-This paperwork can be filed by either or both partners.
-Since Colorado is a no-fault divorce state, you won’t need to specify a reason for seeking the dissolution.
-Stating that the marriage is irretrievably broken is enough to justify the process.
+This paperwork can be filed by either one or both partners.
+Since Colorado is a no-fault divorce state, you won’t need to specify a reason for seeking the dissolution, so stating that the marriage is irretrievably broken is enough to justify the process.

-However, in order to qualify for a divorce in Colorado, you will need to establish domicile in the state for at 91 days prior to the filing.
-This doesn’t necessarily mean that you need to live in Colorado.
+However, in order to qualify for a divorce in Colorado, you will need to establish domicile in the state for at least 91 days prior to the filing, but this doesn’t necessarily mean that you need to live in Colorado.
 Instead, filers can show that they intend to live in the state by:

 If paperwork is filed by one partner, the other has 21 days to respond to the petition.
 If the other partner lives out of state, the response time is extended to 35 days.

-If both parties are able to agree on all issues related to child custody, support payments, and property distribution, a decree of dissolution of marriage can be entered by the Court ninety-one days after filing with no further actions necessary.
+If both parties are able to agree on all issues related to child custody, support payments, and property distribution, a decree of dissolution of marriage can be entered by the Court 91 days after filing with no further actions necessary.
 If your situation is more complicated, additional hearings, conferences, mediation and possibly a trial may be needed to get everything sorted out.
+When that happens, our Denver divorce lawyers will provide you with the guidance and representation you need to ensure your needs are met and your voice is heard.

 Case Management

-- Discoveries are court-ordered requests for information.
-This is usually done in the form of written questions, called interrogatories and request for production of documents.
+• Discoveries are court-ordered requests for information.
+This is usually done in the form of written questions, called interrogatories, and request for production of documents.
 Answers provided to these questions are to be treated like testimony on a witness stand.
-Lying on these forms has serious legal consequences.
+As any Denver divorce attorney will tell you, lying on these forms has serious legal consequences.

 Settlement Conferences

 Regardless of the type of petition filed, the law for the Colorado divorce process requires divorcing partners to take part in settlement conferences.
-These meetings are designed to resolve any leftover issues and set both partners up for their best life after the divorce is finalized.
+These meetings can involve their Denver, CO divorce lawyers, and are designed to resolve any leftover issues and set both partners up for their best life after the divorce is finalized.
 These can include:

 The number and purpose of settlement conferences depend on the details of your case.
-Talk to your legal representative for more details on what you can expect with your case.
+Talk to your Denver, CO divorce lawyer for more details on what you can expect with your case.

 Divorce Decree Modification Guidance